kudu-consultant/kudu-components/README.md

 pnpm i kudu-components
 ```

+To use some components like `ModalConnectWallet`, you need to install `wagmi` and `viem`packages it into your project.
+Please refer to the documentation of [wagmi/core](https://wagmi.sh/core/getting-started) for know more.

 ## Usage

-1. Specify the content of `kudu-components` should be processed by Tailwind CSS during the build process
+1. In your `tailwind.config.js` specify the content of `kudu-components` should be processed by Tailwind CSS during the build process

 ```js
 /** @type {import('tailwindcss').Config} */